 - 1 teaspoon grated ginger

-- Optional toppings: thinly sliced green onions, sesame seeds
+- Optional toppings: thinly sliced green onions and sesame seeds

-In a small bowl, whisk together the broth, soy sauce, brown sugar, rice wine vinegar and cornstarch.
+- In a small bowl, whisk together the broth, tamari, honey, rice vinegar and cornstarch.
 Set aside.

-In a large skillet or wok set over medium-high heat, heat the oil.
-When the oil is hot, add the chicken, garlic and ginger and cook for 3-5 minutes or until chicken is just cooked through.
+- In a large skillet or wok set over medium-high heat, heat the oil.
+When the oil is hot, add the chicken and cook for 3-5 minutes or until the chicken is almost cooked through.

-Top with green onions and sesame seeds if using and serve with steamed rice and/or vegetables.
+- Top with green onions and sesame seeds if using.
+Serve warm with cooked rice, quinoa and/or vegetables.

 © Everyday Easy Eats.
 All photos and content are copyright protected.
 Please do not use any of my recipes, text or images without prior permission.